Sortelba/sortelba/README.md

 1.  **Push to GitHub:**
     - Create a new repository on your GitHub account.
-    - Upload all the files from this project to your new repository.
+    - Upload all the files from this project (including the new `netlify.toml`) to your new repository.

 2.  **Connect to Netlify:**
     - Sign up for a free account at [Netlify.com](https://www.netlify.com/), preferably by connecting your GitHub account.